Friday, September 26, 2008

 • If you are going to get out the vote with hospice patients, you should ask universally, and not just the patients who have the same political signs in their yard as the bumper sticker on your car.

 • If absentee voting is available in your state, pursue it now.
-One for the Table has a National Absentee Ballot Guide with a map linking to each state's guideline and directions.
+Check your state's voting website.

 • Know your state law for the validity of a dead person's absentee vote.
 Some states count an absentee vote from a deceased person if they died before election day, others do not.
 I have a partial list below, if you do find the answer for your state, please add it in the comments section with a link if possible to a source.

-• Consider if your state has early in-person voting if that is feasible for the patient.
+• Know if your state has early in-person voting if that is feasible for the patient.

-• Voter fraud is a felony charge, so if you think you might take advantage of this situation, it would pay to think twice.
+• Voter fraud can be a felony charge, so if you think you might take advantage of this situation, it would pay to think twice.

-• There is no test of competence in voting (insert political joke about elected representatives here), so don't bother questioning it, because there is not legal ground as far as I have researched.
+• There is no formal test of competence in voting (insert political joke about elected representatives here), but there have been some research articles discussing this issue in people with dementia.
+(OPEN ACCESS)

 • The issue for clearly incapacitated people (such as in the ICU, in a coma, PVS) is not clear.
 Can voting be a part of your advance directive?
 I don't think it has been tested in court.
 Yet.